kanopy-platform/drone-validation/README.md

 Drone doesn't offer audit logging at the moment, so we can use this validation extension to generate log entries for both build and promotion job executions.

-Log messages are opinionated and don't contain the full list of attributes by default.
+Log messages are opinionated and don't contain the full list of build attributes by default.